 Previewing the page

-yarn serve in our Vue.js project directory so we can see our page in action:
+yarn dev in our Next.js project directory so we can see our page in action:

-We've successfully created a simple page that displays a list of all created facts, powered by Webiny Headless CMS and Vue.js.
+We have have successfully created a simple page that displays a list of all created blog posts, all powered by Webiny Headless CMS and Next.js React framework.